-Cheer in the long term: growing a Christmas tree from seed
+Cheer in the long term: Growing a Christmas tree from seed

 This undated photo shows a pine seedling in New Paltz, N.Y.
 Growing a Christmas tree from seed, a pine, shown here, takes a long time but is very satisfying.
-This undated photo shows a pine seedling in New Paltz, N.Y.
-Growing a Christmas tree from seed, a pine, shown here, takes a long time but is very satisfying.
+That's no short-term proposition.

 Add your comments below